gbdev/pandocs/content/Rendering.md

 paltry 8 KiB of video RAM.

 The background can be made to scroll as a whole, simply by writing to two hardware registers; this makes scrolling very cheap.
-By contrast, if a game had to update each pixel individually, they would essentially have to redraw the whole screen!
+If a game had to update each pixel individually, it would have to redraw the whole screen.

 ### Window

 The window is sort of a second background layer on top of the background.
-It is fairly limited, however: it has no transparency whatever; it's always a rectangle; only the position of the top-left pixel can be controlled.
+It is fairly limited: it has no transparency, it's always a rectangle and only the position of the top-left pixel can be controlled.

-It's useful for e.g. a fixed status bar in an otherwise scrolling game (think *Super Mario Bros.
-3*, for example).
+Possible usage include a fixed status bar in an otherwise scrolling game (e.g.
+*Super Mario Bros.
+3*).

 ### Sprites

-The background is useful for, well, backgrounds that scroll as a whole; but it's impractical for objects that need to move separately, such as the player.
+The background layer is useful for elements scrolling as a whole; but it's impractical for objects that need to move separately, such as the player.
 *Sprites* are designed to fill this gap: they allow displaying tiles freely anywhere on the screen.
 Sprites are often called *objects* when talking about